gmeralie/EnRouteExpressions/README.md

  Contains a more up-to-date version of EnRouteExpressions, written in Lua using LOVE

 To play, you can download EnRouteExpressions_v---.zip file.
 It contains the required files to run.
 Extract it and run EnRouteExpressions.exe, and you should be good to go
+It's best to use the most recent version.

 # PATCH NOTES
+--Ver 0.2.2.1
+Fixed an issue with the file compression, game is playable again

 --Ver 0.2.2
 Fixed more crashes due to typos